Together we can shape a mentally healthy city.

 His over 400 papers are concerned with research on synaptic connections between nerve cells in the brain, most recently in relation to stress and trauma.
 Professor Bennett has written twelve books concerned with the history and philosophy of the brain and mind, of which recent ones with his colleague Peter Hacker are, Philosophical Foundations of Neuroscience (second edition), Neuroscience and Philosophy and History of Cognitive Neuroscience.
 Most recently he has published Virginia Woolf and Neuropsychiatry; Stress, Trauma & Synaptic Plasticity (with Jim Lagopoulos); The Search for Knowledge & Understanding; and The Search for Truth: History & Future of Universities (in press).

-Amongst the organizations he has initiated to promote science and brain research are the Federation of Australian Scientific and Technological Societies (now Scientific Technology Australia), the main lobby group for science and technology in Australia, the International Society for Autonomic Neuroscience, as well as Brain and Mind Research Asia/Pacific.
-Professor Bennett founded the Brain and Mind Research Institute at Sydney ten years ago, and with the raising of over $90 million and five juxtaposed buildings, including the section of a new hospital devoted to diseases of the brain and mind, now has seventeen research professors concerned with the amelioration of these diseases.
+Amongst the organizations he has initiated to promote science, brain research and mental well-being are the Federation of Australian Scientific and Technological Societies (now Science & Technology, Australia), the International Society for Autonomic Neuroscience, and the Tropical Brain and Mind Foundation.
+Professor Bennett founded the Brain and Mind Research Institute (now Centre) at Sydney 20 years ago with the raising of over $75 million, and more recently was responsible for initiating the Mind and Neuroscience Thompson Institute in Queensland.